 This is a data broker, which sells YOUR information to many other companies.
 They do remove consumers upon request.
 Their site claims opting out will prevent your name and address from being used in unsolicited communications from DirectLink and Market Magnifier and its customers (other marketing companies).

 Overwhelmed with junk mail?
-Start with DMA Choice.
+Start first with DMA Choice.

-- If you are just beginning to attack the junk flooding your mailbox, this is a great place to start.
+- When you start attacking the junk mail flooding your mailbox, DMA Choice is a great place to start.

-- You can opt-out of a ton of direct-mailing companies who purchase names and addresses from the Direct Marketing Association.
+- You can opt-out of hundreds of direct-mailing companies who purchase names and addresses from the Direct Marketing Association.

 - Getting mail for a deceased family member?
 This form should take care of a lot any junk mail arriving in their name.